medic/cht-docs/content/en/apps/guides/integrations/openmrs.md

 1. **Cleaning**

-First the data has to be transformed to an OpenMRS-compatible format, before it is queued.
+First, the data has to be transformed to an OpenMRS-compatible format before it is queued.
 This means that you need to define custom RESTful endpoints if not already existing, that would be utilized by the Outbound push modules configured above.
 Transformation basically involves extracting form data into an object.
 Most importantly, `discriminators`, which are like flags appended to form data to inform the type of data being processed.
-For example a `registration` discriminator implies that we're dealing with demographic details.
-Sample transformed payload is shown below.
+For example, a `registration` discriminator implies that we're dealing with demographic details.
+A sample transformed payload is shown below:

 ```text
 {